 The truth is, anyone with a driver’s license can now act as your private chauffeur.
 Acting as their private chef, however, requires a much higher level of skill and talent, which helps explain why Woo has managed to build his own business, The Delicious Cook, which offers everything from breakfast and lunch events to family-style feasts and romantic date nights.

-Some the dishes Woo makes for his clients, like a marinated NY Steak with Parmesan polenta and roasted broccolini, are things they might know from visiting their favorite five-star restaurant.
+Some of the dishes Woo makes for his clients, like a marinated NY Steak with Parmesan polenta and roasted broccolini, are things they might know from visiting their favorite five-star restaurant.
 Others, like cacio e pepe bucatini with prosciutto and burrata, or porcini dusted salmon with parsnip puree and balsamic haricot verts, may evolve out a consultation where he talks to clients about their tastes and preferences.

 Gwyneth Paltrow is a Woo client.
 So is Jessica Alba, Charlie Sheen, Kathy Griffin, Holly Robinson Peete, Dita Von Teese, Nancy O’Dell, and Vanna White.